giftkugel/archlinux-config/README.md

 Use as it is at own risk

-Source can be found on GitHub at https://github.com/giftkugel/archlinux-config
+Sources can be found on GitHub at [https://github.com/giftkugel/archlinux-config](https://github.com/giftkugel/archlinux-config)